What is HTTPS Encrypted Connection?

 Let’s Encrypt is supported by many large companies such as Google, Mozilla, Cisco, OVH, Facebook, Automattic, etc.Get Your SSL Certificate (Cheap)

 - DV Certificates – In this case, the Certification Authority checks (usually automatically online) if you own the domain name and get the green locker.
 The price range is 10-400 USD;

-- EV Certificates – To obtain this type of certificate, you need to submit a different kind of information that is checked manually like legal address, phone number, data about the individual/business, type of activity, etc., This gives your visitors a visual assurance of your security where the name of the company is indicated.
-It is perfect for online stores to increase buyer’s confidence, the conversion can usually increase up to 3%.
+- EV Certificates – To obtain this type of certificate, you need to submit a different kind of information checked manually like legal address, phone number, data about the individual/business, type of activity, etc. This gives your visitors a visual assurance of your security where the name of the company is indicated.
+It is perfect for online stores to increase buyer’s confidence.
+The conversion can usually increase up to 3%.
 The price – 190-1500 USD.

-The answer is very simple: The Warranty!
+The answer is straightforward: The Warranty!
 The higher the price, the greater the Warranty.Get Your SSL Certificate (Cheap)

-Note: If you have a certificate I suggest to be careful when it expires and extend it at least one week before the expiration date.
-If you forget to renew it the red bar will be displayed and will warn all visitors that the website is not secured!
+Note: If you have a certificate, I suggest being careful when it expires and extend it at least one week before the expiration date.
+If you forget to renew it, the red bar will be displayed and will warn all visitors that the website is not secured!

 Buy good certificates, generate public and private keys, install and configure the server to receive encrypted messages.Encrypted Connection, Security, SSL, WordPress